Insights From Company Pay vs. Performance Disclosures

 Company-Selected Measure

 We studied the selection and use of company-selected measures (CSMs) in a few ways.
-First, we looked for companies that are required to disclose one, but chose not to for one reason or another (Figure 7).
-The rules are clear: a CSM is required for non-SRCs unless no metrics meet the requirement of being a financial metric used in the current year’s incentive plans.
+First, we looked for companies that are required to disclose one, but choose not to for one reason or another (Figure 7).
+The rules are clear: a CSM is required for non-SRCs unless no metric meets the requirement of being a financial metric used in the current year’s incentive plans.

 The next item we looked at is the type of CSM disclosed.
-Since the metric labels ran the gamut, we categorized them into our usual group of sales, earnings, return, cash flow, and stock price metrics (Figure 8).
+Since metric labels run the gamut, we categorized them into our usual group of sales, earnings, return, cash flow, and stock price metrics (Figure 8).

 It may be surprising to see stock price metrics bringing up the rear, especially given that over 70% of companies use relative TSR in their long-term incentive plans.
 Many companies are confused by the SEC’s guidance on using relative TSR as their CSM.
 Would this be too similar to the TSR metrics already in the PvP table?
 Would it be confusing (or even allowable) to display a one-year relative TSR metric as the CSM now that three-year metrics are not permitted?
 These concerns have clearly prompted a shift toward simpler accounting-based metrics.